 HIST 252H.
 Gender in American History, 1800 to Present.
 1 Unit.

 An examination of how Americans have defined, experienced, and expressed masculinity and femininity from the nineteenth century to the present.
 Key themes include the roles of race, social and economic class, sexual identity, work, and national identity in shaping concepts of gender roles.
-Writing-intensive course.
+Writing enhanced course.

 HIST 253H.
 Native Americans and the Frontier.
 1 Unit.